List of largest palaces

+In the castle category, Prague and Malbork castles claim to be the world's largest.
+However, the task is made more difficult by the fact that castles underwent changes over centuries and were not originally intended to be palaces, but military strongholds, although most of the existing castles were either converted to palaces or a palace building was added to them.
+In addition to the difficulty of area measurement by floor area, land area and garden area, we are faced the question if the castle should be considered as it exists or in its historically most extended form.
+Prague castle is the biggest castle according to the Guinness Book of Records with area of 70000 m2, but this area does not contain the castle gardens, stables and Letohrádek Královny Anny located on a separate hill.
+Malbork Castle claims to be the biggest and bases this claim on the property lot size listed in UNESCO world heritage records with a lot size of 18.038 ha.

 Faux palaces

-While many buildings carry the title of palace, they either are no longer, or were never intended to be, used as a royal residence, a sovereign residence or a bishop residence.
+While many buildings carry the title of palace, they either are no longer, or were never intended to be, used as a royal residence, a sovereign's residence or an episcopal residence.

 Romania's Palace of the Parliament contains 3552120 sqft of floorspace, it was never a royal residence, as Romania's last monarch was forced to abdicate in 1947, but it was the palace intended to be used by president Nicolae Ceausescu, Romania's supreme ruler and dictator.

 Britain's Palace of Westminster was built in the Middle Ages as a royal residence.
 It served as the principal residence of the monarch until 1522, when Henry VIII moved his court to the newly acquired Palace of Whitehall.
 Since that time, the palace at Westminster has been used by the House of Lords, the House of Commons and various courts.
 The majority of the medieval palace was destroyed by fire in 1834, with construction of the current building starting in 1840.
 The palace which now stands on the site was designed specifically for parliamentary use, however it is the property of the monarch in right of the Crown and retains its status as a royal residence.
 Very little of the medieval palace survived, but the most significant is Westminster Hall, built in 1097 during the reign of William II.